 - Better converting lead magnets

 - More compelling marketing language

 So if you are interested in these outcomes, read on!

 So where did Value Proposition Design come from?
 Many of our readers who are into the start-up scene will have heard of the Business Model Canvas.
 The Business Model Canvas is a strategic management and lean start-up template for developing new, or documenting existing, business models.
 It is one of the better known “lean” start-up processes.
 (Wikipedia and YouTube references).

 You may not be going in front of Shark Tank, but creating a pitch for potential partners or investors in your business or non-profit happens more often than one might think.

 The Business Model Canvas and Value Proposition Design processes allow you to communicate and test the ins and outs of your business model.
-Some start-ups use it to build their “Shark Tank Ready” pitch to investors covering all the bases in terms of customer segments, product market fit, financials, etc. But it is also a terrific process to test out the viability for new product and business ideas.
+For a good overview of the canvas, check out this Business Model Canvas post on Floship.
+Some start-ups use it to build their “Shark Tank Ready” pitch to investors covering all the bases in terms of customer segments, product market fit, financials, etc. But it is also a terrific process to test out the viability of new product and business ideas.
 And we use it in a unique way to feed into our digital strategy roadmap process.

 “Do you produce products and services customers actually want? “